LeandroUcuamba/LeandroUcuamba/README.md

-## Hi 👋🏽, My name is Leandro Ucuamba.
+## Hi 👋, My name is Leandro Ucuamba.
 #### Welcome to my GitHub profile.  <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="200px" max-width="200px" width="200px" align="right">

-I am a computer engineer, focused on automated software testing and a software development enthusiast.
+I am a computer engineer, focused on automated software testing.
+I've always been interested in the entire software development cycle, that's why in my free time I like to study about software development.
 I love studying and working in this area that every day I have the opportunity to learn something new.
 That's why I study constantly with the aim of improving my skills.

 <br>

 - 🔰  I`m from Luanda, Angola
+- 🔰  I`m working on <a href="https://www.tistech.co.ao/">Tis Tech Angola</a>
+- 👨‍💻 I`m currently learning about Automation Testing | QAOps
 - 👨‍🎓 computer engineer
 - 📚📝 I like studying and keeping up to date.
 - 🧑‍💻 Passionate about learning technology.